 - (1) HUD calculates and sets 50 percent of the area median family income as the preliminary fourperson family income limit; - (2) HUD increases the four-person very low-income limit if it would otherwise be less than the amount at which 35 percent of it equals 85 percent of the annualized two-bedroom FMR.
 This adjusts income limits upward for areas where rental housing costs are unusually high in relation to the median family income; - (3) HUD reduces the four-person very low-income limit to the greater of 80 percent of the U.S. median family income level, or the amount at which 30 percent of a four-person family's income equals 100 percent of the two-bedroom FMR.
-This adjusts income limits downward for areas with unusually high median family income; - (4) HUD increases the four-person income limit if it is less than 50 percent of the relevant state nonmetropolitan median family income level; and, - (5) HUD raises any four-person income limit that has declined by more than five percent to five percent below last year's income limit and reduces any income limit that has increased more than five percent to an increase of five percent over last year's income limit, the remainder of this decrease/increase to be implemented next year if the underlying data warrant.
-In any year that twice the national change in median family incomes is greater than five percent, limits will be allowed to increase up to that level if so warranted by the local data.
-For FY 2021 income limits, twice the increase in the national median income compared to the FY 2020 median income is 3.6 percent, so the cap on increases is set at five percent.
+This adjusts income limits downward for areas with unusually high median family income; - (4) HUD increases the four-person income limit if it is less than 50 percent of the relevant state nonmetropolitan median family income level;3 and, - (5) HUD increases the four-person income limit if it is less than 95 percent of last year's very low-income limit and reduces to the greater of 105 percent of last year's very low-income limit or to a level representing twice the rate of change in the national median family income estimate if that amount would be larger than five percent.
+For FY 2022 income limits, twice the increase in the national median family income as measured from the 2018 to 2019 ACS is approximately 11.89 percent, so the cap on increases is set at 11.89 percent.

-&lt;sup>2 Under a Housing and Community Development Act of 1987 amendment, nonmetropolitan area income limits should never be set lower than the State nonmetropolitan median family income level.
+3 Under a Housing and Community Development Act of 1987 amendment, nonmetropolitan area income limits should never be set lower than the State nonmetropolitan median family income level.
 In implementing this provision, HUD used its discretion to apply this policy to metropolitan areas as well.
 Doing so avoids the anomaly of assigning higher income limits to a nonmetropolitan county than are assigned to a metropolitan area where the median family income is less than the State non-metro level but above the level for the non-metro county.